d3/d3-format/README.md

 ## Installing

 If you use npm, `npm install d3-format`.
 You can also download the [latest release on GitHub](https://github.com/d3/d3-format/releases/latest).
-For vanilla HTML in modern browsers, import d3-format from Skypack:
+In modern browsers, you can import d3-format from Skypack:

 ```html
 <script type="module">